Reimirno/golinks/README.md

 ## Components

-This repository consists of two main services:
+This repository consists of 3 main services:

 - `redirector` - a simple HTTP server that redirects `go/<keyword>` requests to the corresponding URL.
 - `crud` - a gRPC service that provides CRUD operations for the keyword-to-URL mappings.
+- `crud_http` - an HTTP service that provides CRUD operations for the keyword-to-URL mappings.

 The mapping can be stored in various ways including local files or in database.
 This behavior is configurable via a configuration file.